Paristha/HaikuReporter/README.md

 Haiku Reporter makes use of Twitter's Dev APIs to filter a stream of new news tweets, searching for tweets that could be formatted to meet the 5-7-5 syllable requirement of the lines of a 'Haiku' poem.

 It is currently under construction!
-Current functionality includes: using [cpr](https://github.com/whoshuu/cpr) to create and delete rules for Twitter's (filtered stream API)[https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction].
-Integration with a python module that makes use of the (nltk API)[https://www.nltk.org/] to recognize haikus.
+Current functionality includes: using [cpr](https://github.com/whoshuu/cpr) to create and delete rules for Twitter's [filtered stream API](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction).
+Integration with a python module that makes use of the [nltk API](https://www.nltk.org/) to recognize haikus.

 <!-- ROADMAP -->
 ## Roadmap

--Complete integration with python HaikuRecognizer module -Add ability to post recognized Haikus with bot twitter account
+-Complete integration with python HaikuRecognizer module

+-Add ability to post recognized Haikus with bot twitter account

 Feel free to email me suggestions!